JixuanZhi/JixuanZhi.github.io/_publications/KitchenDesign.md

 ---
-title: "a Computational Design Framework to Optimize shared Spaces for Human-Robot Collaboration."
+title: "A Computational Design Framework to Optimize Shared Spaces for Human-Robot Collaboration."
 collection: publications
 permalink: /publication/KitchenDesign
 excerpt: 'This paper is about computational design in Human-Robot collaboration kitchen space.'